Segmentation of Objects by Hashing: Abstract

 \section{Abstract}

-We propose a novel approach to address the Simultaneous Detection and Segmentation problem introduced in \cite{Hariharan14}.
-Using the hierarchical structures first presented in \cite{Arbelaez11} we use an efficient and accurate procedure that exploits the hierarchy feature information using Locality Sensitive Hashing.
-We build on recent work that utilizes convolutional neural networks to detect bounding boxes in an image \cite{Ren15} and then use the top similar hierarchical region that best fits each bounding box after hashing, we call this approach CZ Segmentation.
-We then refine our final segmentation results by automatic hierarchy pruning.
-CZ Segmentation introduces a train-free alternative to Hypercolumns \cite{Hariharan15}.
-We conduct extensive experiments on PASCAL VOC 2012 segmentation dataset, showing that CZ gives competitive state-of-the-art object segmentations.
+We propose a novel approach to address the problem of Simultaneous Detection and Segmentation introduced in \cite{Hariharan14}.
+Using the hierarchical structures first presented in \cite{Arbelaez11} we use an efficient and accurate procedure that exploits the feature information of the hierarchy using Locality Sensitive Hashing.
+We build on recent work that utilizes convolutional neural networks to detect bounding boxes in an image \cite{Ren15} and then use the top similar hierarchical region that best fits each bounding box after hashing, we call this approach C\&Z Segmentation.
+We then refine our final segmentation results by automatic hierarchical pruning.
+C\&Z Segmentation introduces a train-free alternative to Hypercolumns \cite{Hariharan15}.
+We conduct extensive experiments on PASCAL VOC 2012 segmentation dataset, showing that C\&Z gives competitive state-of-the-art segmentations of objects.